MKotva/GameDev-SuperMario/README.md

 - java -cp src `your-desired-entry-point`.java
   - e.g. java -cp src src/mff/agents/common/AgentMain.java

-this particular example runs the `MFF A* Waypoints` agent on the showcase maze level.
+this particular example runs the file containing various example agent setups, please check the file and uncomment the method that you would like to try.

 ### Parameter search